 13. Be Summer Naturalists

 Summer is an ideal time for children to learn about nature.
-The summer world is full of fascinating creatures and plants.
-Try these summer nature activities.
+It’s when the world feels so much alive, and there are fascinating creatures and plants everywhere.
+Take advantage and try some of these summer nature activities:

-- Pond Life.
+• Pond Life.
 Equip the children with rubber boots.
-Cut plastic milk jugs into big scoops and show the children how to scoop up water.
+Cut plastic milk jugs into big scoops and show them how to scoop up water.
 Help them pour it into a shallow tray, then look to see what kind of creatures they have captured.
-You may find fish, tadpoles, insect larvae and water bugs.
-Let the children look at them through a magnifying glass.
+You may find fish, tadpoles, insect larvae, and water bugs.
+Let the children examine them through a magnifying glass.
 They will also like observing the many water bugs skating on the surface of the pond that may be too swift to capture.
-If you have a microscope at home, take some water samples home and help the children look for microorganisms.
+If you have a microscope at home, take some water samples home and help them look for microorganisms.

-- Species Identification.
-Show the children how to use field guides to identify the birds, reptiles, amphibians, insects and spiders in your yard or in a nearby park.
-Take pictures of the spider webs you find and identify which type of spider made them.
+• Species Identification.
+Show them how to use field guides to identify the birds, reptiles, amphibians, insects, and spiders in your yard or in a nearby park.
+Take pictures of the spider webs you find and determine which type of spider made them.

-- Night Nature Hikes.
-Take the children for a walk at night and listen for the sounds of insects, frogs and birds.
-Take flashlights, but turn them off periodically to experience the darkness.
-Look for fireflies.
-If you get lucky you may hear or even see an owl.
+• Night Nature Hikes.
+Take the kids for a nighttime walk and listen for the sounds of insects, frogs, and birds.
+Bring flashlights, but remember to turn them off periodically to experience the darkness.
+Keep an eye out for fireflies, which can add a magical touch to the experience.
+With any luck, you may even hear or spot an owl in the quiet of the night.

 14. Stay School-Ready

-You can also look for opportunities to hone your children’s math skills.
-They can practice measuring and fractions in the kitchen.
-Many card and board games foster counting skills and the four basic operations of arithmetic – adding, subtracting, multiplying and dividing.
-Let the children use their money skills by budgeting for some of the activities that they want to do and paying for some purchases with old-fashioned cash.
+Summer is a great time to encourage your kids to practice and develop their math skills.
+In the kitchen, they can practice measuring and fractions while helping to prepare meals.
+Many card and board games also foster counting skills and the four basic operations of arithmetic, such as adding, subtracting, multiplying, and dividing.
+Encourage your children to use their money skills by budgeting for some of their preferred activities and making purchases with cash.
+These opportunities will help them further develop their math skills while also having fun.

-There are excellent educational apps and websites that your children can use, but by being involved in your children’s summer activities, you’ll find many screen-free opportunities for learning.
-When you do let your children have screen time, whether it’s for a movie, a video game or an educational activity, it’s optimal for you to watch or play with them.
+There are excellent educational apps and websites out there, but by being involved in their summer activities, you’ll find many screen-free opportunities for learning.
+When you do let your kids have screen time, whether it’s for a movie, a video game or an educational activity, it’s optimal for you to watch or play with them.

 Fun for You, Too!

 Whatever summer activities you choose to enjoy with your children, several things will happen.
 You’ll have some mishaps.
 Sometimes you’ll get frustrated.
-But you will laugh, learn and have fun.
+But you will also laugh, learn, and have fun.
 And at the end of the summer, you and your kids will be closer than ever.